-I was updating plugins this morning on this blog, because that’s what responsible people do, and noticed that I haven’t written here in a while.
-I also noticed there was a post in draft that had never been published.
+I was updating plugins this morning on this blog, because that’s what responsible people do, and noticed that I hadn’t written here in a while.
+I also noticed there was an unpublished post in draft.
 It was from March of 2014.
 Would I write it differently today?
 Probably.
 There’s likely reason I didn’t post it.
 I have […]

 I predict our predictive future is closer than we think and that Google and others will get scary good at it.
 Why?
 Because we are willing to share everything.

 Fearing this might just be a publicity stunt designed to gain attention, despite the founder’s claims otherwise, I wasn’t going to write about this today.
 Providing this idiocy with more attention, even negative attention, might just help the founders raise the funding from Silicon Valley they are apparently seeking.
 But I decided to write anyway.

 We love our technologies.
 And why shouldn’t we?
 Technology has transformed daily life and made much of what we do today vastly more efficient than we could possibly have imagined.
 Our mobile technologies have become extensions of our brains, always at hand to assist us in accessing information and providing feedback on the world around […]

 “Klout matters to employers.”
 When I read that bold headline in Todd Bacile’s post, Florida State University class using Klout to determine student grades, I had a visceral reaction.
 Why?
 First, because Klout really only matters to a very small percentage of employers in a niche of the business world, and second, because I wouldn’t […]

 Add User-Generated Photos to Your Site This post is a test a new service/tool from the mind of Gregarious Narin and his team.
 It is called, SlideChute.
 The concept behind this tool, still in beta, is simple… it enables users in a community to upload photos to be included on a page or a post.
 It […]